 The EXTENT CONTROL file defines disks (volumes) to DirMaint for minidisk allocation.
 It also contains system and device default values used during allocation operations.
-There are two main sections that can be populated:
+There are two main sections that should be populated:

 Regions Defines disks and their sizes to DirMaint.
-The AUTOR keyword can be used to take space from the regions.
+The AUTOR keyword can be used in user directory entries to take space from the regions.
 Groups Defines pools of disks so the AUTOG keyword can be used to take space from the pools, not from specific disks.